 Missing out on a few steps while trying to meet a goal, break a bad habit or contribute to group goals should not become a major issue in your life.

-Becoming a little creative in your punishment ideas can make the entire process fun and encourage you to work that bit harder to meet your targets.
+Becoming creative punishments can make the entire process fun and encourage you to work that bit harder to meet your targets.
 Try to think of things that you do not enjoy much as a basis for your punishments.
 Here are a few ideas that you can consider:

 Goal: Save $100 each month toward buying a big ticket item.
-If one month you do not meet your goal of saving your $100 then think of a penalty that must be repeated during the month.
-You could set your punishment at taking out the trash every week, cleaning the pool every week, washing the car each week, or picking up the dog poop every day for a month.
-The idea is to undertake a task that is not pleasant but still needs to be done around the house.
+If one month you do not meet your goal of saving your $100 then think of a penalty that must be repeated.
+You could set your punishment at taking out the trash every week, or cleaning the pool every week.
+Try undertaking an unpleasant task around the house.

 Goal: Complete a school or work project by a specific date.
 If you fail at this, then remove a privilege that you enjoy.
 Try no television for a week, no books to read, no downloading e-books, or missing the next free admission day at the zoo that you enjoy visiting.

 Goal: Lose a certain amount of weight.
 This goal can be set up with many daily tasks which may include eating healthy, exercise, or drinking water.
-If you miss one of your daily tasks then again try thinking of something that will encourage you to meet that duty the next day.
+Missing one of your daily tasks again?
+Then try thinking of something that will encourage you to meet that duty the next day.

-If you skipped your healthy lunch for a burger, then a creative punishment could be to pack a healthy lunch every day for the next week.
+Skipped your healthy lunch for a burger?
+A creative punishment could be to pack a healthy lunch every day for the next week.

 If you lead a group of people, consider using one of these sites to motivate your members to work together to meet a goal.
 Many will agree to this if told in advance.